 A good thing about poodle mixes is that you can pick a size suitable for your lifestyle and choice, especially if you live with many family members.

-Compared to their parent counterparts, poodle mixes are more behaved and obedient.
+Compared to their parent counterparts, these mixes are more behaved and obedient.
 They are more social and trainable too!

 If you plan to own any of the poodle mixes mentioned above, do your research first and consider any factors (e.g., lifestyle, budget, time management) that can affect you and your future fur baby.